-- 1. Select the required real console in the table Real Console. - 2.
-Double-click in the Virtual Console column to get a list of all available virtual consoles. - 3.
+- 1. Select the required real console in the "Real Console" table. - 2.
+Double-click in the "Virtual Console" column to get a list of all available virtual consoles. - 3.
 Select the required virtual console.

-Table 4-9.
+Table 4-10.
 Send and Cancel selection buttons.